Crazy about you

 Clérambault – Campra – Lully – Couperin – de la Barre – Händel – Corelli – Pécour

-Minna Nyberg, baroque gestures
+Minna Nyberg, soprano and baroque gestures

 Jani Sunnarborg, bassoon and baroque dance